The Test Dream: Synopsis

-Cooking something for Tony, his girlfriend Valentina accidentally sets fire to the sleeve of her nylon kimono and is badly burned.
-After visiting her in a hospital burn unit, Tony calls on Tony B. Tony notices that his cousin is behaving erratically, but does not know the reason.
-Tony B has just learned that Angelo, his former cellmate and close friend, has been murdered by Phil and Billy Leotardo.
+Cooking for Tony, his comare Valentina accidentally sets fire to the sleeve of her nylon kimono and is badly burned.
+After visiting her in a hospital burn unit, he calls on Tony B. Tony notices that his cousin is behaving erratically but does not know the reason.
+Tony B has just learned that Angelo Garepe, his former cellmate and close friend, has been murdered by Phil and Billy Leotardo.
 Tony B says he has to leave soon with his sons, so Tony himself leaves.

-Tony checks into a luxury suite at the Plaza Hotel "to get a good night's sleep", and nearly runs into Dr. Melfi there.
+Tony checks into a luxury suite at the Plaza Hotel and nearly runs into Dr. Melfi there.
 When evening comes, a bored Tony starts drinking and nuisance-calls Charmaine Bucco, to whom he is attracted; she tells her unknown caller to stop it.
-He makes a call for an Asian girl from an escort agency.
-He gets a voicemail from Silvio telling him about Angelo's murder.
+After asking for an Asian girl from an escort agency, Tony receives a voicemail from Silvio telling him about Angelo's murder.
 He immediately tries to call Tony B, who is already on the move and is not answering his phone.
-Tony then frantically calls Tony B's casino, Aunt Quintina, and the Bada Bing, telling everyone to let Tony B know he is looking for him.
-The prostitute arrives and, at some point, Tony falls asleep and has a long and vivid dream.
+He also frantically calls Tony B's casino, Aunt Quintina, and the Bada Bing, telling everyone to let Tony B know he is looking for him.
+The escort arrives and, at some point, Tony falls asleep and has a long and vivid dream.